 - If none of this works, then it's time to contact Apple or drop into an Apple Store if you're able to.

 - Check the battery icon on the iPad when you plug it into your computer.
-If it has a lightning bolt on it to denote charging or it says Not Charging next to it then you know the port and the cable are working and you can move to step 2.
-If it doesn’t then try another port.
-If that doesn’t work then try another cable.
+If it has a lightning bolt on it to denote charging or it says Not charging next to it then you know the port and the cable are working and you can move to the next solution.
+If it doesn’t, then try another port.
+If that doesn’t work, then try another cable.

 - Still no joy?
 Take a look at Apple's support article for further suggestions on how to fix this glitch.